zainsattar18/One-World/README.md

 Description:

 I am creating a React app that allows the user to retrieve relevant information about a certain country of their choosing.
 The main homepage will have the Seven Continents.
-After clicked it will send the user to 2nd page which displays the sub-region and allow the user to eventually traverse to endpoint which displays several different datapoints of a country (Name, Latitude & Longitude, etc).
+After clicked it will send the user to 2nd page which displays the sub-region and allow the user to eventually traverse to endpoint which displays several different data-points of a country (Name, Latitude & Longitude, etc).

 #3: